youmisuk/youmilab/content/publication/Methods4/index.md

 ---
-title: ' A within-group approach to ensemble machine learning methods for causal inference in multilevel studies'
+title: ' Estimating heterogenous treatment effects within latent class multilevel models: A Bayesian approach'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Weicong Lyu
+  - Jee-Seon Kim
   - admin

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'
+  - 'Equal contribution'

-date: '2023-04-25T00:00:00Z'
+date: '2022-08-17T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2023-04-25T00:00:00Z'
+publishDate: '2022-08-17T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).